aditya345-coder/Pizza-Sales-Analysis/README.md

    Open `PizzaSales.pbix` in Power BI to explore the dashboards and visualizations.

 4. **Final Reports**:
-   Review findings in `PizzaSalesReport.pdf` for a summarized analysis.
+   Review findings in `PizzaSales.pdf` for a summarized analysis.

 ---